rhaiscript/book/src/plugins/module.md

     pub fn greet(name: &str) -> String {
         format!("hello, {}!", name)
     }
-    // This function will be registered as 'get_num'. pub fn get_num() -> i64 {
+    /// This function will be registered as 'get_num'.
+    ///
+    /// If this is a Rust doc-comment, then it is included in the metadata. pub fn get_num() -> i64 {
         mystic_number()
     }